baloise/design-system/docs/src/components/components/bal-tabs.md

 # bal-tabs

+Tabs are used to structure the information in sub section on the same page.

 <!-- START: human documentation top -->

 Tabs are used to structure the information in sub section on the same page.